The dominoes are beginning to fall.

 Jericho flickered out of sight before he elaborated.

 The peacekeeper was peculiar.
 He was difficult to read in a way that was different from Cadence and Atienna.

 “Here, let me take that,” Francis said suddenly, hand extended.
 He was standing in front of Werner now wearing an easy smile.
 “I’ll throw it out for you.”

 It was near the weekend that they held their synchronization meeting.
 The week had comprised of his men and the colonel inviting him out to bars, casinos, and other Geminian attractions.
-Werner was not interested in such things, and so he declined a majority of the invitations.
-Out of courtesy and formality, he accepted the colonel’s invitations of dinner and breakfast only.
+Werner wasn’t interested in such things, and so he declined a majority of the invitations.
+Out of courtesy and formality, he accepted the colonel’s invitations to dinner and breakfast only.